wlillisdev/hiking-hub/README.md

 __Delete Post__
   - If the user decides they want to delete a blog post they have created, they can click on the delete button.
   - As safety the user is brought to a new page in case, they clicked on delete button by accident.
 This page asks again if the user is sure they want to delete the blog post.
-There is also a cancel button that will return user back to the home page.
+There is also a cancel button that will return user back to the home page if they dont want to delete the post.
   - If deleted the post will be removed from the data base and the user will be redirected to the home page.
   ![Delete Post](static/images/delete.png)